blukatdevelopment/UnchainedWorldsOld/core_edition/spell_compendium.md

 Casting Speed: 1 action
 Distance:  150ft
 Duration: Concentration, up to 10 minute
-The ground around you in a 20ft radius explodes with hard spikes and throwns, becoming difficult terrain for the duration.
+The ground around you in a 20ft radius explodes with hard spikes and thorns, becoming difficult terrain for the duration.
 Creatures passing through take 2d4 piercing damage for every 5ft they travel.

 The spikes are cammouflaged to be natural in appearance, forcing a WIS check against your spell DC for any creature that does not witness the spell's casting.
 ```